Mission: Impossible III: Plot

-After the operation, Ethan sees Davian holding Julia at gunpoint.
-Despite Ethan asserting that he brought the real Rabbit's Foot, Davian shoots Julia and leaves.
-Musgrave arrives and reveals himself as the actual IMF traitor; he explains that Julia is still alive, and that Davian disguised his translator as Ethan's wife for failing to protect him in the Vatican and shot her dead.
-The ruse was to confirm the authenticity of the Rabbit's foot.
-Musgrave was working with Davian to obtain the Rabbit's Foot so that IMF would have cause to launch a preemptive strike against the terrorists Davian works for.
+Waking up, Ethan sees Davian holding a gagged Julia at gunpoint.
+Davian tells Ethan that he will count to ten and shoot Julia if he doesn't tell him where the Rabbit's Foot is.
+Despite Ethan asserting that he brought the real Rabbit's Foot, Davian seemingly shoots Julia and leaves.
+Musgrave arrives and reveals himself as the actual IMF traitor.
+Julia is still alive, and the dead woman is Davian's translator, who is used to confirm the authenticity of the Rabbit's Foot.
+Musgrave was working with Davian to obtain the Rabbit's Foot so that the IMF would have cause to launch a preemptive strike against the Middle East in order to "stop the terrorists overseas and spread democracy."
 Ethan knocks Musgrave unconscious, frees himself, and uses Musgrave's phone to obtain Julia's location.

-With help from Benji, Ethan locates Julia but encounters Davian, who arms the explosive in Ethan's head.
+With Benji's help, Ethan locates Julia but encounters Davian, who activates the explosive in Ethan's head.
 Ethan fights and kills Davian before freeing Julia.
-He jury-rigs an impromptu defibrillator to deactivate the explosive, telling Julia to bring him back and teaching her how to shoot a gun.
-Julia kills a henchman, then Musgrave, who is carrying the Rabbit's Foot, before resuscitating Ethan, who finally explains his IMF career to her.
+He jerry-rigs an impromptu defibrillator to deactivate the explosive, asking Julia to bring him back and teaching her how to shoot a gun.
+Julia kills a henchman, then Musgrave, who is carrying the Rabbit's Foot, before resuscitating Ethan.
+Ethan finally explains his IMF career to her.
 Back in the US, Brassel and others congratulate Ethan as he leaves for his honeymoon with Julia.